 Hello, fellow herb enthusiasts!
 Let’s dive into the world of Calendula and Marigold.
 These two are like the best of friends in the plant kingdom, each bringing unique benefits to the table.
 For more exciting herbal insights, don’t forget to check out my homepage.

 First off, Calendula.
 This herb is a powerhouse of healing properties.
-It’s like the friend who always has a remedy up their sleeve.
+It’s like a friend who always has a remedy up their sleeve.
 Got a skin issue?
 Calendula’s there with its anti-inflammatory properties.
 Need a health boost?
 It’s packed with antioxidants!

 Now, let’s not forget about Marigold.
 This vibrant flower isn’t just a pretty face.
 It’s a natural pest deterrent, protecting its buddy Calendula from harmful bugs.
-It’s like the friend who always has your back.
+It’s like a friend who always has your back.

 When planted together, these two create a dynamic duo.
 Marigold’s pest deterrent properties keep harmful bugs at bay, allowing Calendula to thrive.
-In return, Calendula’s strong scent attracts beneficial insects, providing a natural line of defense for Marigold.
+In return, Calendula’s strong scent attracts beneficial insects, providing a natural line of defence for Marigold.

 So, there you have it!
 Calendula and Marigold, each helping the other in their unique ways.
-It’s a beautiful example of nature’s symbiosis, right in our own backyards!
+It’s a beautiful example of nature’s symbiosis, right in our backyards!

 References – Calendula vs Marigold